Social media is an online platform which can be used for marketing your eCommerce business. How? eCommerce marketing agency Exposure Ninja tells all!

 As an eCommerce marketing agency, we would recommend you set up social media pages for your business.
 However, we know that it can take the time to keep these pages regularly updated, and having inactive pages can let your business down.
 Start to think about if you need it, and what you would use it for.

-Criteria for Deciding if Your eCommerce Website Should use Social Media
+How To Decide if Your eCommerce Website Should Use Social Media

 - Do your competitors use it?
 If they are, and they’re getting engagement from their accounts, you should sign up right away.
 If they are reaping the benefits of social media, you should too!